Hairspray vs High School Musical 2: Round-by-Round Showdown

 ROUND 1: STORY SNAG

-The plot of HSM2 isn’t “Fabulous”.
-HAIRSPRAY scores the first point!
+The plot of HSM2 isn’t fabulous.
+HAIRSPRAY takes an early lead in the round!

 SCORE: HAIRSPRAY – 1